AUGUST 15-17, 2022 HILTON HOTEL CAIRNS QLD

 3: 30 pm New approach in New Zealand towards Methamphetamine Use and Depression Dr Amber R. Logan Clinical Psychologist, Doctoral Fellow Indigenous Development Specialists, University of Auckland, Otago University

-4:30 pm END OF CONFERENCE WITH CULMINATION LUNCH: Distribution of Certificates
+4:30 pm END OF CONFERENCE WITH CULMINATION LUNCH

 For 2019, we offer new and exciting innovation for our conferences.
 Day 3 is devoted to professional development workshop or masterclass.
 As such, we have introduced several exciting networking and professional development innovations which is an extra cost for your chosen masterclass.
 Day Three is optional so please make sure you complete your registration form with the masterclass included if you intend to attend.